uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 ```
 then press Tab, it will auto fill the rest of the command.
 Then follow the guidance and finish installation.
 Once you finished installation, terminal will ask to whether to initialize conda or not, type yes and press ENTER.

-Now we need to edit one file to make sure your Linux recognizes the conda you just installed.
+Now we need to edit one file to make sure your Linux recognizes the Conda you just installed.
 You will use VIM, a powerful text editor, to edit bash_profile.

 Here are some commands you need to know for later operation: